amsks/amsks.github.io/README.md

 ### About Me
 - I am a Master student in the [EIT Digital Master's course in Autonomous systems](https://masterschool.eitdigital.eu/programmes/aus/).
 I am interested in exploring how systems infer patterns from empirical data and training them to learn a wide variety of skills from low-volume datasets.
 What excites me the most is the extent to which we can learn about our intelligence through the endeavor of creating one.
-I am currently working towards a specialization in Robotics and Reinforcement Learning.
+I have worked on problems at the intersection of Robotics, Reinforcement Learning and Meta-Learning on single-agent and Multi-Agent settings, and I have also dabbled with Evolutionary Algorithms and Optimization Literature.
+I am currently working on ad-hoc cooperation in the game of [Hanabi](https://arxiv.org/abs/1902.00506)

 - **Fun Fact :** I am a musician - multiinstrumentalist and singer - and can sing in around 8 languages so far.
 Checkout some of my song covers on my [instagram page](https://www.instagram.com/melodic.musings/)